Postgraduate opportunities

 Are you an outstanding scientist or engineer who has recently completed, or expects to complete, their degree in a few months?
 Do you want to join our mission and help to shape the future of fusion energy with a world leading company?
 If so, our postgraduate opportunities at UKAEA may be for you.

-Every year, we host exciting new PhD and MSc research opportunities with UK universities, addressing plasma physics, materials science and fusion engineering.
+Every year, we support exciting new PhD and MSc research opportunities with up to 30 UK universities.

-Develop your knowledge and skills by continuing your postgraduate studies with us and our professional scientists and engineers.
+Develop your knowledge and skills by continuing your postgraduate studies with partner universities and UKAEA – working closely with our professional scientists and engineers.

-UKAEA and the Fusion Centre for Doctoral Training (CDT) are running their annual PhD and MSc Open Day at Culham Science Centre in Oxfordshire on Wednesday 7 December 2022, where you can :
+UKAEA and the Fusion Centre for Doctoral Training (CDT) are holding their annual PhD and MSc Open Day at Culham Campus in Oxfordshire on Wednesday 27 November 2024.
+To find out more and register to attend, please see https://culhamphd.uk/

 Masters

-Several universities run masters courses that have options for projects supervised by UKAEA staff, generally towards the end of the course, in particular:
+Several universities run fusion relevant masters courses that have options for projects supervised by UKAEA staff, generally towards the end of the course, in particular:

 PhD opportunities

-At any one time, there are at least 100 students doing PhDs with us at around 20 different universities.
-Many are in Centres for Doctoral Training, in particular the following, which have PhDs at consortia of universities including:
+At any one time, there are at 100-150 students doing UKAEA supported PhDs with us, at around 30 different universities.
+Many are in Centres for Doctoral Training, in particular the following, which have PhDs at a consortia of universities.
+These include :

 Fusion Research Fellowships at UKAEA